BeneathTheInk/uninvisible/README.md

 Create a new instance of Uninvisible.

 options:
-  - clickEvent	Set a custom event for closing the view.
-Defaults to `'click'`.
+  - clickEvent - *Set a custom event for closing the view.
+Defaults to `'click'`*

 ### UnInVisible.open(img, options)

 options:
   - captionTitle
   - captionText
-	- imgContain  (the entire image will be contained in the view, no zoom.
+	- imgContain - *the entire image will be contained in the view, no zoom.
 Defaults to `false`.
-This can also be set directly on the image element with `data-imgContain`)
+This can also be set directly on the image element with `data-imgContain`*

 Captions can also be added directly in your HTML as `data-captionTitle` and `data-captionText`.